sadan4/dotfiles/README.md

 Davinci Resolve

 > [!WARNING]
-> This is seperate because it causes long build times of
+> This is seperate because it often causes rebuilds of [SpiderMonkey](https://en.wikipedia.org/wiki/SpiderMonkey), which results in _long_ build times (>30 minutes on an i9-14900k)

+### /common/users/homeModules/vscode

+only has a default.nix, its vscode, what else do you expect

+### /common/users/homeModules/fonts
+only has a default.nix, files for each font planned in the future

+> [!WARNING]
+> WIP

+Font files to add